bridge-core/docs/docs/guide/misc/export-project/index.md

 # 📦 Exporting Projects

 When you are ready to share your creation with others, you can use bridge. natively supported export formats.
+In this article you will find out:

+:ballot_box_with_check: How to export a project from bridge.<br/>
+:ballot_box_with_check: Details on how projects are exported.<br/>

 ## Export Your Project